-One significant change in the Hospital's assets for 2013 and 2012 is the increase in cash, short-term investments and certificates of deposit of \$756,640 or 9.7%.
-This change is consistent with the Hospital's cash flows from operations, including receipt of \$215,000 in Electronic Health Records Incentive Program payments and net benefit of participation in Oklahoma's Supplemental Hospital Offset Payment Program (SHOPP) of \$274,000 (see Note 1).
+One significant change in the Hospital's assets for 2013 is the increase in cash, short-term investments and noncurrent investments of \$756,640 or 9.7%.
+This change is consistent with the Hospital's cash flows from operations, including receipt of \$215,000 in Medicaid Electronic Health Records Incentive Program payments and net benefit of participation in Oklahoma's Supplemental Hospital Offset Payment Program (SHOPP) of \$274,000 (see Note 1).